Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/ec2/README.md

 Typical flow:

 - Use a build pipeline or Packer to create golden images, then output the AMI ID.
-- Make the AMI ID available to Terraform via variables or data sources (e.g., SSM parameter, tag filtering).[web:20]
+- Make the AMI ID available to Terraform via variables or data sources (e.g., SSM parameter, tag filtering).
 - Optionally, use `aws_ami_from_instance` to snapshot a configured instance, but this is less common in pure Terraform flows.

 Example: